cmslee/final-project/README.md

 ## Unsolved Problems

+This is short list of unsolved problems:

+- Edit button
+    - not linked to Edit Form component
+    - not set to toggle visibility of Edit Form component
+- Inconsistency in whether (prefilled) defaultValues in Edit Form are rendered in updates
+- Built-in page navigation/refreshes not working consistently
-This app is not yet deployed.
+- App is not yet deployed

 ## Future Enhancements

-Something that would check for multiple entries with same string and assign it a different name.

-A form feature that would allow users to sign additions and edits to entries and have them displayed as such.

-Add categories to be able to include not just SFX, but also other recurring terms and reference lists.

-Display in alphabetical order.
+Some upcoming builds include:

+- Form/User features
+    - Allowing different users to add, sign, and display their updates on existing entries
+    - More intuitive interface for editing each entry element
+- Rendering features
+    - Add categories for entries, such as letters of the alphabet, for better display as number of entries grow
+    - Add sorting capability to allow entries to be filtered and displayed based on different data points

 ## References/Research

 Resources on CAT/TM Tools: [Trados "Translation 101"](https://www.trados.com/solutions/cat-tools/translation-101-what-is-a-cat-tool.html) | [memoq webinar](https://www.memoq.com/resources/webinars/memoq-getting-started-translators) | [Phrase blog guide](https://phrase.com/blog/posts/cat-tools/)

-Key references for build: Per Scholas course materials | [MERN Tutorial by The Net Ninja](https://youtu.be/98BzS5Oz5E4)
+Key references for build: [Abraham Tavarez's MERN-infractructure app](https://github.com/AbeTavarez/MERN-infrastructure-P1.git) | Per Scholas course materials and past code-alongs | [MERN Tutorial by The Net Ninja](https://youtu.be/98BzS5Oz5E4)

+## Acknowledgements

+Thank you to my patient and generous instructors and co-learners.
+It's been uplifting and real to code with you all!